ekliao/EricLiaoDigitalGarden/src/site/notes/professional terminology dictionary - English to Chinese - largest so far.md

 ```
 ![_attachments/Screen Shot 2023-08-23 at 12.37.07.png](/img/user/_attachments/Screen%20Shot%202023-08-23%20at%2012.37.07.png)

 So, it gives 8 distinct Chinese terms.
+(Kudos to it for not listing duplicates!)

 In comparison, the 3+ million 金山詞霸 gave the following results:
 ```